· 17 min read

 FAQ

-For a Chrome extension with no limits, Glasp is the best free option.
-It generates unlimited summaries using ChatGPT, Claude, or Gemini directly from the YouTube page.
+ScreenApp's AI summarizer is the best free option for comprehensive needs - it combines transcription, summarization, and note-taking with no monthly minute limits on the free tier.
+For a Chrome extension with unlimited use, Glasp generates free summaries using ChatGPT, Claude, or Gemini directly from the YouTube page.
 For a web-based tool with no signup, Summarize.tech lets you paste any URL and get a summary in seconds.

 Yes.
 NoteGPT reads YouTube's subtitle track (auto-generated or manual) and builds summaries from that text.
 The free plan gives you 15 summaries per month.
 Glasp also uses the subtitle transcript and has no monthly limit.
 Both produce more accurate summaries when subtitles are available because they work from text rather than audio.